Frodxx/fishgame/README.md

 ### Accesing the game as a client ###

-1. Open your browser and navigate to the following URL: `localhost\fishgame\bin\room.html`
+1. Open your browser and access the following URL: `localhost\fishgame\bin\room.html`

 That's all :)

 ### Adjusting game settings ###

-1. Open a terminal (command line) and navigate to **The Fish Game** folder.
-2. Go to the *src* folder and open the `preferences.ini` file with a text editor.
+1. In **The Fish Game** directory, go to the *src* folder and open the `preferences.ini` file with a text editor.
-3. Adjust the settings as you like.
+2. Adjust the settings as you like.
 When you're done, save changes and exit the editor.

 ## License ##